27 Best Things To Do in Budapest

 25. Taste a good goulash

 Enjoying the gastronomy of each country is a tourist experience in itself.
-In this case, although there are different tastes, in Hungary you will find a variety of hot dishes, different, at a very low price and with an excellent quality.
-Don't miss this post with the best gastronomic tours of the city.
+In this case, although there are different tastes, in Hungary you will find a variety of different hot dishes at a very low price and excellent quality.

 The one you will have heard most about is goulash: a soup seasoned with paprika that may contain meat or vegetables, but its real flavour is in the broth.
 Even if the contents don't appeal to you, you have to try the soup, just as you have to try the city's official snack: langos, a hot fried bread with toppings that will remind you of a kind of pizza.